-Someone like that can very well be an extrovert (the original psychological term is actually extravert) who craves for a rich social life but has problems fitting in.
+Someone like that can very well be an extrovert (the original psychological term is actually extrovert) who craves a rich social life, but has problems fitting in.
 For that matter, an adult extrovert cannot “will” him or herself into an introvert (and vice versa), because such a trait is determined by our biological makeup, environment and upbringing.

 First Off, What Makes An Introvert An Introvert?

 Introverts are wired differently; they are more easily stimulated than extroverts.
 In the classic ‘lemon juice experiment‘, introverts were found to salivate more than extroverts when a drop of lemon juice was placed on their tongue.
 The researchers theorized that introverts get triggered easily by their surroundings because they naturally possess higher level of arousal, which is why they prefer less intensive activities such as reading and writing rather than partying.
 Their preoccupation with their own thoughts is also what separates them from the crowd.

 Such “inward-orientedness” makes introverts unique souls with much to offer for the world which others often unwittingly overlook: